Celebrate Charles Darwin’s Birthday

 Charles Darwin, the British naturalist who forever changed our view of life on earth, was born on February 12, 1809.

-I have not been lucky enough to visit any of the places Darwin did on his 5-year voyage of the Beagle, but in my wanderings, I have seen the same evidence he saw that led him to develop his theories of evolution, such as fossils on top of mountains, the incredible geologic forces of earthquakes and volcanoes, similar species on adjacent islands, and was awestruck at the incredible biodiversity of coral reefs and rainforest.
+I have been lucky to visit several of the places Darwin did on his 5-year voyage of the Beagle, including the Galapagos Islands, and in my wanderings, I have seen the same evidence he saw that led him to develop his theories of evolution, such as fossils on top of mountains, the incredible geologic forces of earthquakes and volcanoes, similar species on adjacent islands, and was awestruck at the incredible biodiversity of coral reefs and rainforest.

 You can learn more about his life and contribution to science at the International Darwin Day website, where educators can also find outstanding resources for their students.